-I have more than 30 publications with special research focus on geospatial urban sensing, transportation and urban features extraction from aerial imagery using deep learning techniques.
-I develop tools to automate the process of urban features extraction and collect crowd-sourcing data from various sources.
-Evidence gained from my models and data analysis provides policymakers and key stakeholders with insights to design tailored regulations and safety countermeasures for urban social good.
+I have more than 30 publications with special research focus on AI-assisted mapping spanning various applications including geospatial urban sensing, transportation and urban features extraction from aerial imagery.
+I develop tools integrating deep learning techniques to automate the process of urban features extraction and collect crowd-sourcing data from various sources.
+Evidence gained from my models and data analysis allows for a robust humanitarian response and provides policymakers and key stakeholders with insights to design tailored regulations and safety countermeasures for urban social good.
 In the past, I made research contributions to vehicular cognitive networks and IEEE P1609 standard Working Group.

 The first comprehensive Lebanese Building Footprints autonomously generated using Deep Learning.

 Programming, Algorithms, Deep Learning, Data Science

 Machine Learning, Image and Signal Processing, Deep Learning, Vehicular Communications, Channel Estimations